jborlik/AdventOfCode2016/README.md

 * Day 6 - More string character counting, and custom dict sorting.

 * Day 7 - Big ugly regex's for part two

+* Day 8 - Use numpy matrix manipulation (np.roll) and matplotlib imshow to display the results